ltodorov/math-for-kids/README.md

 # math-for-kids

-A web page where kids can train their Math skills
+A web page where kids can train their Math skills.